galaxyproject/galaxy-hub/content/events/2022-10-PSU-Workshop/index.md

 ------

 <div class="alert alert-info" role="alert">
   Free registration is <b>required</b> for this workshop.
 This will allow us to prepare well and make it as effective as possible.
-Please use this form to register.
+Please use <a href="https://forms.gle/uoiVHyknURmBMK5z5">[this form]</a> to register.
 </div>

 This workshop is for you if: